-- Students should answer all the questions; you must show all work. - The purpose of this packet is to allow students to show what they know on certain concepts while informing the teacher of concepts that may need to be reviewed with students after school starts. - Video Tutorials will be posted on Mr. J. Schroeder Website under the "summer packet tutorial" page. www.houstonisd.org/Page/74104 - Need face-to-face help with packet?
+- Students should answer all the questions; you must show all work. - The purpose of this packet is to allow students to show what they know on certain concepts while informing the teacher of concepts that may need to be reviewed with students after school starts. - Need face-to-face help with packet?
 Go to tutorials the first week of school. - Finally, honor and integrity is at the heart of a Westside Wolf!
 Smart wolves never cheat.
 You are only hurting yourself by attempting to copy someone else's work.
 This packet is to help you be ready for Geometry Pre-AP and help your teachers know what you can do.